rajrtd/cloud-web-server/README.md

 ## Design

 I altered the architecture to avoid using some of the AWS services that incur costs.
-However, I was able to use an environment that paid for the costs, so some of my services do incur a cost.
+However, I was able to use a sandbox environment that paid for the costs, so some of my services do incur a cost.

 #### First Iteration: